Termez: Etymology

 Some link the name of the city to the Greek word Θέρμος (thermos), meaning "hot", and date the toponym to the rule of Alexander the Great.
-Others suggest that it came from Sanskrit तर्मतो (taramato), meaning "on the river bank".
+Others suggest that it came from Sanskrit तर्मतो (tarmato), meaning "on the river bank".

 History

 Ancient times

 One of Central Asia's oldest towns, Old Termez, located a few kilometers west of the modern city along the Amu Darya river, was established sometime before the 3rd century BC.
 The city may have been known to the Achaemenids (the 10th century Shahnameh purports its existence during the mythological Zoroastrian Kayanian dynasty).

 In 329 BC Alexander the Great conquered the surrounding region, known as Sogdia.
 Most recent scholarship argues that Termez is the site of Alexandria on the Oxus, though some identify this site with Ai-Khanoum.
 After a period of Seleucid rule, Termez became part of the breakaway Greco-Bactrian Kingdom.
 The Ionian Greek language persisted in the area through the Tocharian period, being phased out of administrative use during the time of the Kushan Empire, in favor of the Bactrian language.

 It was during this period that Termez, named Ta-li-mi (迭里迷) in Chinese sources, became an important center of Mahāsāṃghika Buddhism.
 Termez was incorporated into the Sassanid Persian Empire in the 3rd century AD, and elements of Zoroastrian-Buddhist religious syncretism appear in the archaeological record, with Buddhist monasteries containing fire altars, and a graffiti inscription referencing "Buddha-Mazda."
+Most inscriptions of the Kushan and Kushano-Sasanian periods come from Termez, in particular from the Buddhist monasteries of Kara-tepe and Fayaz-tepe.

 During the 7th century Termez played host to the Buddhist monk and traveler Xuanzang, who reported:

 In the three decades that followed, as the Umayyads conquered the Persians, Termez found itself across the river from the caliphate.